robbie-vanderzee/waker-online/README.md

 This is subject to change once development reaches beta stage (I won't want it to be used commercially.).
 The liscensing provided is only valid while it exists in the respository.

 MIT Liscense 2021 - [Robbie VanDerzee](https://github.com/robbie-vanderzee/).
-Please have a look at the [LICENSE.md](LICENSE.md) for more details.
+Please have a look at the [LICENSE](LICENSE) for more details.